-ADOT will also create Arizona's first Active Transportation Safety Action Plan (ATSAP) alongside the SHSP to guide the state toward the Arizona SHSP vision.
-The ATSAP will leverage the same public outreach efforts as the SHSP but will also have its own targeted stakeholder outreach separate from the SHSP.
+ADOT has also created Arizona's first Active Transportation Safety Action Plan (ATSAP) alongside the SHSP to guide the state toward the Arizona SHSP vision.
+The ATSAP leveraged the same public outreach efforts as the SHSP.
 All subsequent references to SHSP public outreach efforts also apply to the ATSAP unless otherwise noted.